ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 # What will I be covering in part 1?
 1. AWS IoT services: The theory, the practicality and how it fits together
 2. Development options (SDKs, Software, Hardware, 3rd party)
-3. An intro to proof of concept ideas and snippets of code
+3. An brief introduction to a proof concept and snippets of code
 4. Inital impressions and comparisons with other cloud providers

 # What will I be covering in part 2?
-1. Introduction to a the POC
+1. Introduction to a the POC and full discussion
 2. Further expansion on chosen SDKs, software and hardware
-3. What I liked, what I did not like
+3. What I liked, what I did not like during developement
-4. Evaluation of AWS services and POC
+4. Evaluation of AWS services and the POC
-5. Resources
+5. Links and Resources

 ![ESP8266](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_esp_device.jpeg)